Knightro63/three_js/README.md

  - Collada kinnametics does not work
  - PMREM gives weird artifacts
  - VideoTexture only works for web
+ - Change screen size does not function currently

 **MacOS**
  - Audio has a [bug](https://github.com/bluefireteam/audioplayers/issues/1296)